Drinking and Driving Habits

 Raising awareness of buzzed driving is crucial.
 Students at Brigham Young University created an ad campaign that helped spread the message, and police departments frequently warn that “buzzed driving is drunk driving” during holidays to keep the roads safe.
 There are also frequent news stories of fatal accidents caused by drivers who thought they could drive safely after drinking.

-A Regional Look at Driving While Intoxicated
+A Regional Look at Drinking and Driving Facts

 Drunk driving happens all over the United States, and there is no “safe zone” from its dangers.
 There are, however, regions that show a greater prevalence, and this is where increased education and awareness is needed most.
 Nearly 37 percent of our respondents admitted to driving drunk at some point in their lives, with the Midwest being the region with the highest proportion (41.6 percent).